 As a Consultant, I worked on an ongoing basis for EIFL (Electronic Information for Libraries) for six years.
-As Manager of the EIFL Licensing Programme, I negotiated pricing and licensing agreements for over 50 e-resources from more than 25 publishers and content aggregators on behalf of library consortia in 40+ countries.
+As Manager of the EIFL Licensing Programme, I negotiated pricing and licensing agreements for over 50 digital resources from more than 25 publishers and content aggregators on behalf of library consortia in 40+ countries.
 As Manager of Special Projects, I was responsible for launching and managing the first 18-month phase of the landmark EIFL eLibrary Myanmar project.
 Read more.

 I have also undertaken a number of marketing, communications and research projects for JISC Collections, the European Library and the Europeana Libraries project.
 Read more.

-I am a Certified EU General Data Protection Regulation (GDPR) Practitioner, and a member of the UKSG’s new Outreach and Engagement Sub-Committee..
+I am a Certified EU General Data Protection Regulation (GDPR) Practitioner, and a member of the UKSG’s Outreach and Engagement Sub-Committee..

 Projects and services include: